paigeholl/SuddenSlowNet/README.md

 -   Evidence of internal port scanning
 -   Identification of the script and user context
 -   Isolation and remediation steps taken

-Screenshots or log snippets can be added here as needed.

 **7\.
 Improvement**
 -------------------